-Coming to the end of my degree sets me up perfectly for an overview/summary of what my financial situation is like.
-Previously, all I had were some rough estimates of how much I've been spending and saving, getting some actual numbers to ground me in reality has been incredibly poductive and I highly recommend you try the same.
+Coming to the end of my degree sets me up perfectly for an overview of my finances.
+Previously, all I had were some rough estimates of how much I've been spending and saving, getting some concrete numbers to ground me has been incredibly productive.
+I highly recommend you try the same.

 I'll start by including some relevant details about myself, followed by a summary of my income and expenses over my four years of tertiary education, finally I'll reflect on what I've learnt, what I'd do differently, and some of the ethical questions that should be raised when considering my 'financial strategy'.

-In the UK, student finance is handled quite uniquely; tuition fee loans and 'maintenance fee' loans (and grants) are treated separately.
-The latter are means tested, meaning students from low-income households receive more support.
-Neither have to be paid back until one earns more than a certain amount.
-An easy to digest summary can be found on moneysavingexpert.com.
+In England, the government manages tuition fee loans and 'maintenance fee' loans (and grants) separately; 'maintenance fees' loans cover living expenses and are distributed such that students from low-income households receive more support.
+The loans are only paid back if one earns more than a certain wage.
+You can find an easy to digest summary on moneysavingexpert.com.

-The reality is I can't rely on my family for financial support, since becoming an adult I've never asked for money (however I have been given gifts).
-This is relevant because the government places my family in the lowest bracket of household income and thus my student maintenance loan is the lowest and grant the highest.
-On the same note, and to my surprise at the time, the university that I studied at - the University of Nottingham - also provide a non-repayable bursary for low-income students.
+I can't rely on my family for financial support.
+Luckily, the government places my family in the lowest bracket of household income and thus my maintenance loan is the smallest and grant the highest.
+The university that I studied at (University of Nottingham) also provide a non-repayable bursary for low-income students.

-Extra things to consider are my 6 weeks at Korea University International Summer School and my year exchange to New Zealand, this less-than-standard academic track has additional expenses associated with it, not to mention the effect it had uprooting me from my weekend job.
+Extra things to consider are my multiple Study Abroad experiences; this less-than-standard academic track has additional expenses associated with it, not to mention the effect it had uprooting me from my weekend job.

 All in GBP unless otherwise stated.